Room Draw FAQs

 4. What does my Room Draw number mean?

 Your Room Draw number is your ticket to select a room.
 This number, based on seniority, is where you will be in the draw order.
 We use a computer program to randomize numbers based on your class year.
-Class year is determined by registration as of Fall Semester 2013.
-Important note: this is calculated based on when you will actually graduate, not just how many credits you brought in from high school.
+Class year is determined by registration as of Fall Semester 2015.
+Important note: this is calculated based on when you will actually graduate, not just how many credits you brought in from high school or if you have enough credits to technically be considered a year ahead.
+It's entirely based on anticipated graduation date.

 The HIGHEST NUMBER among your selected roommates will be the number used to draw for all on-campus housing options, with seniority taken into consideration first (i.e. a group of four seniors takes priority over a group of three seniors & a junior, etc).